Robin’s backstory

 Lunch time on the swing shift with co-worker.
 Dry sorter building in background, Simpson Timber, Arcata Bottoms, 1977

-We had plenty of time to talk, and talk we did in this mind-numbing job.
-A good conversation was always a thing of value and looking back, I consider Richard to be my first mentor.
+We had plenty of time to talk — and talk we did — in that mind-numbing job.
+A good conversation was gold, and looking back, I realize Richard became my first real mentor.

-He inspired me to follow my dreams to find what I really wanted to do.
-Don’t ever underestimate the power that mentors can have in your life and, if you’re lucky, there will be more than one.
+He inspired me to chase my own path and figure out what I really wanted to do.
+Never underestimate the power of a mentor.
+If you’re lucky, you’ll have more than one.

 first step